Used by workers to tell the service that the ActivityTask identified by the

 The request accepts the following data in JSON format.

 Optional.
-Detailed information about the failure.
+Information about the cancellation.

 Length Constraints: Maximum length of 32768.